 Laser Scanning in a Railway Environment

-We predominantly utilise static laser scanning allied to traditional surveying techniques to capture the topography and features within the rail corridor as this provides the 5mm accuracy required for detailed design.
+We have been carrying out Railway Surveys for the last 15 years predominantly utilising static laser scanning allied to traditional surveying techniques to capture the topography and features within the rail corridor as this provides the 5mm accuracy required for detailed design.
 The individual scans are registered together to produce an overall pointcloud of the required area.

 The resulting point cloud represents the entire scanned volume and this data is used to generate 3D models and 2D data including alignment strings and CleaRoute data.
 This data can be transferred into AutoCAD and Microstation as well as specific applications for Pway, OLE, Civil and Structural design.